MCS: Lancashire area group

 Supported by over 14,000 members, the Cumbria WLT work in partnership with landowners, local authorities, other conservation organisations and businesses to conserve and protect wildlife and wild places throughout Cumbria.

-If you are concerned about declining fish stocks and the welfare of our seas the Marine Conservation Society FISHONLINE website can help you identify which fish are from well managed sources and/or caught using methods that minimise damage to marine wildlife and habitats (Apps and a pocketbook is available):
+If you are concerned about declining fish stocks and the welfare of our seas the MCS can help you identify which fish are from well managed sources and/or caught using methods that minimise damage to marine wildlife and habitats (Apps and a pocketbook is available):

 The Marine Conservation Society (MCS)